 EOF

-You will need to reload the daemon to begin using the Cassandra service, and this cannot be skipped.
+You must reload the daemon to start using the Cassandra service, and you cannot skip this step.

 sudo systemctl daemon-reload